 What we are offered is the brilliance of thought that went into those years of work, even if we are denied the opportunity to see the paintings themselves.

-Ultimately, the couple produced the magnificent edition Art of Revelation – A Visual Encounter with the Jewish Bible.
+Ultimately, out of this tragedy, the couple produced the magnificent edition Art of Revelation – A Visual Encounter with the Jewish Bible.
 The book, published by Raanan Art Ltd.is a masterpiece of beauty in and of itself.
-It offers full color, magnificent images of the acrylic, oil and mixed media paintings related to the weekly Torah portions.
+It offers full color, magnificent images of acrylic, oil and mixed media paintings related to the weekly Torah portions.
 The original paintings were creating during a three year period.
-Each picture relates to one impression that Yoram had in relation to the that week’s Torah reading, as seen through the eyes of a talented painter.
+Each picture relates to one impression that Yoram had in relation to that week’s Torah reading, as seen through the eyes of a talented painter.

 Yet another example is the painting representing “Pass Over” in black, red, and white.
 After quoting the related passage from the Bible (Exodus/Shemot 12:7, 13), the text provides further explanation.
 In this case, three red strokes create a frame around three sides to represent the doorposts and lintel mentioned in the biblical passages.
 “Why a doorway painted with blood?”
 Meira writes.
 “The door is a place of transition between the inside and the outside, and the blood was their testimony that they were ready and committed – inside and out – to leave Egypt.”

 On a personal level, as someone who only recently began painting, this book amazed me.
 The images in the book opened my eyes to the beauty of acrylic paintings and has encouraged me to begin experimenting.
 More, I have to date not attempted to do more than copy magnificent landscapes (and stills).